| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 ON AVERAGE, GENERALLY SPEAKING

-Nonverbal cues previously identified are signs of Lying "on average" — this is how many, but not all, people are liable to behave when Lying.
-Such generalizations will NOT necessarily apply to particular person.
+Nonverbal cues previously identified are Signs of Lying "on average" — this is how many, but not all, people are liable to behave when Lying.
+Such generalizations will NOT necessarily apply to a particular person.

 To illustrate, imagine a group of 1000 men and a group of 1000 women, and you know that, on average, the men are 2 inches taller than women.
 Now, assume that you find out that a person is 5'9".
 Based on that information alone, can you tell with any certainty, whether that 5' 9" person is a man or a woman?
 Why not?